Elections in Florida: Florida in national elections

 Florida received international attention for its role in the 2000 presidential election, where George W. Bush led Al Gore by only a couple of hundred votes when the Supreme Court of the United States ended a recount.
-It had also played a role in the equally contested 1876 presidential election and is often seen as one of the key swing states in presidential elections.
+It had also played a role in the equally contested 1876 presidential election and was seen as one of the key swing states in presidential elections until the 2024 presidential election.
+Today, it is considered a reliably Republican state in state and national elections.

-Florida held its 2008 presidential primary on January 29, 2008 after a bill was passed in May 2007 moving it sooner on the electoral calendar.
+Florida held its 2008 presidential primary on January 29, 2008, after a bill was passed in May 2007 moving it sooner on the electoral calendar.
 This move was in violation of party rules restricting primaries held before February 5 to Iowa, Nevada, New Hampshire, and South Carolina.
 The Democratic Party eventually decided to strip Florida of all its 210 delegates at the Democrats' convention, while the Republicans stripped Florida of half its delegates to the GOP convention.
 A federal judge dismissed a suit from Democratic Senator Bill Nelson against the DNC and chairman Howard Dean to overturn this decision.